 CUDA GPU Coverage

-CUDA's hardware support spans NVIDIA's entire GPU lineup, from budget GTX 1650 cards to flagship H100 datacenter accelerators.
-This universal compatibility across CUDA-capable GPUs provides deployment flexibility that ROCm cannot match.
+CUDA support spans a wide range of NVIDIA GPUs, from budget GTX 1650 cards to flagship H100 datacenter accelerators.
+This universal compatibility across CUDA-capable GPUs provides deployment flexibility that ROCm cannot match and has created a massive installed base.

-Every NVIDIA GPU from the past decade supports CUDA, creating a massive installed base.
 Developers can prototype on consumer RTX cards and deploy on enterprise A100s without code changes, making development workflows smoother.

 CUDA's broad hardware support extends to embedded systems, mobile GPUs, and specialized accelerators.